ttreeagency/Fusion.DynamicStyles/README.md

 This package contains Fusion objects to extract dynamic stylesheet during page rendering.

+*Warning*: The current Fusion implementation does not support this feature, so this package [require this Pull Request](https://github.com/neos/neos-development-collection/pull/1402)

 It's common to have complex components that are used only on a few pages.
 With this plugin you can nicely define in your Fusion object when you need a specific stylesheets for the the current Fusion object.